ChristopherWerby/code-modules/README.md

 			*	Top is a dropdown-item, sidebar is simple-bare, and 404 is dropdown-item-ul.
 	*	Uses the recent blog posts list.
 		*	Right now, that's the same as all blog posts.
-	*	The Portfolio (top-level-modules) items work now in the various navigation markup forms.
+	*	The Portfolio (top-level-modules) items now work in the various navigation markup forms.
+*	Some clean-up for navigation changes.